UPSCb/Documentation/docs/README.md

 On these pages you will find basic information about the bio-info facility's infrastructure and how to properly use it to ensure minimum disruptions and maximum productivity.
 This page also acts as a library of common scripts and templates created to avoid reinventing the wheel then and again.
 This resource assumes no prior user experience with bioinformatic tools and resources.
-If you are familiar with the tools and resources, great, if not, please visit the [Resources](3.%20Resources.md) tab.
+If you are familiar with the tools and resources, great, if not, please visit the **Resources** section in the [Onboarding](2.%20Onboarding.md) tab.

 ## CITATION AND ACKNOWLEDGEMENTS